Kulsoom Abdullah: Religious observance and weightlifting

 Kulsoom Abdullah is a practicing Muslim.
 Her religion obliges her to cover her body, including arms, legs and wear a headscarf.
 In 2011, Abdullah qualified for the American Open Weightlifting competition, however the tournament required dress code that exposed participant's elbows and knees for the judges.
 Although Abdullah put in a request to ease the dress code for her and other Muslim women, her request was rejected.
 Abdullah's issue was taken to the International Weightlifting Federation (IWF).
 During this time, Abdullah started a website where she wrote about her struggles and her cause.
 Her case received widespread media coverage.
 Abdullah sought help from Council of American-Islamic Relations to forward her request to the USOC to allow ease in dress code for Muslim women.
 Her request was put on the USOC's technical committee's agenda by Dragomir Cioroslan, vice president of IWF and was later approved at the IWF congress in Malaysia.
 The IWF allowed the use of tight-fitting clothing that could be worn underneath the regular weightlifting costume and said that headscarf has always been allowed in competitions.

+Major results

 Scientific career

 Abdullah is a Computer Engineering professional who worked as a data scientist prior to weightlifting.
 She has also been part of the deeplearning.ai in the field of data science.
 She is currently an instructor at the Georgia State University.